-Grand Finale: Closing Celebration wraps up GIS 2018 in style
+Grand finale: Closing Celebration wraps up #GIS18 in style

 An Auburn triumph in the Turf Bowl, a new GCSAA board of directors and the comedy of SNL alum Darrell Hammond put a bow on San Antonio.